artfulrobot/mailchimpsync/doc/sync-overview.md

 ## Configuration

+To set up sync connections between Mailchimp audiences/lists and CiviCRM groups, please visit **Administer » System Status » Configure Mailchimp Sync**

 After setting up the links between your CiviCRM subscription groups and Mailchimp Lists/Audiences you will need to start an initial sync of all contacts.

+### Fetch and reconcile

+The `Mailchimpsync.Fetchandreconcile` API job needs running regularly.

-`Audience::fetchAndReconcile` deals with running everything in order.
-Note that this should be called only as often as you want to be processing.
+This should be called only as often as you want to be processing.
 If you call it all the time it will run constantly and eat your server resources for little gain.
 Hourly is probably reasonable.

-@todo add scheduled job wrapper for this.
+By default this API action will try to process all lists within 5 minutes.
+You can specify the `max_time` (in seconds) to suit your environment and a specific `group_id` if you want to run it for a single subscription group.

+Behind the scenes, this API calls `Audience::fetchAndReconcile` for each list/audience which deals with running everything in order.